mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 ### IT IS TINY AND LIGHTWEIGHT

 The file is tiny in size.
-At the time of this writing and the first public commit of this the file size including all the commenting "which nginx ignores" is a mere 58 kb in size.
+At the time of this writing and the first public commit of this the file size including all the commenting "which nginx ignores" is a mere 120 kb in size.
 It is so lightweight that Nginx does not even know it's there.
-It already contains hundreds of entries.
+It already contains thousands of entries.

 ### IT IS ACCURATE AND IS FALSE POSITIVE PROOF